Briefs are important. (They cover the important bits 🩳)

 Note: We will be referring to 'playlists' in this guide, which is interchangeable with 'pathways'.
 Whatever term you use, it refers to a curated collection of learning assets and experiences to guide users to learn a specific skill.

-Content Intelligence can help with sourcing and filtering the most relevant content within a matter of seconds.
+Filtered, the Content Intelligence platform, can help with sourcing and filtering the most relevant content within a matter of seconds.
 However, without clear direction, your playlists simply won't fulfil their original intent.

 You'll find below a template you can use to create highly effective briefs and ensure that your learning playlists are delivering value.